oimyounis/gott/README.md

 ![GitHub](https://img.shields.io/github/license/oimyounis/gott)

 GOTT is a MQTT Broker written in pure Go.
 Aims to be a high-performance, easy-to-use pluggable broker with most of the features that could be embedded in a broker available out of the box.

-It needs a lot of optimizations and improvements to be functional and usable for production.
 **Hopefully with your contribution we could build something great!**

 ## Project Status